Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 # Intermediate and Advanced Git Commands

 These are commands that you will encounter when you start contributing to open-source projects and creating branches.
+Some people may view branches as beginner-level git, but I am putting them here because even though they are basic commands, they can create problems if done incorrectly.

 <a id="back-to-top"></a>